-The CSLR will facilitate the payment of up to $150,000 in compensation to eligible consumers who have received an AFCA determination awarding compensation in relation to complaints in one of four areas: personal financial advice, credit intermediation, securities dealing or credit provision.
+The CSLR can pay up to $150,000 in compensation to eligible consumers who have received an AFCA determination awarding compensation that remains unpaid in relation to complaints in one of four areas: personal financial advice, credit intermediation, securities dealing or credit provision.

 Paused complaints update – February 2024